tamsanh/scala-cobol-interpreter/readme.md

 ## DSL
 The two DSLs share some commonality.

-* The first is that line terminators are both '\\n' and '|'.
+* The first is that line terminators are both `\n` and `|`.
-    The '|' is useful when you want to associate several fields or expressions together, like a Case and its Switch capture column, or a group of fields within an Occurs block.
+    The `|` is useful when you want to associate several fields or expressions together, like a Case and its Switch capture column, or a group of fields within an Occurs block.
-* The second is that comments go on their own lines, and start with '\#'
+* The second is that comments go on their own lines, and start with `\#`.

+Be sure to take a look at `src/tam/cobol_interpreter/examples` for example usage of these DSLs.

 ### Parser DSL
 Everything parsed is represented as a char/byte array.
 Integers are transformed into their string representations.
 This, when output, the writer doesn't actually see a single integer to write, but instead a char array containing all the digits of the integer.